esromneb/verilator-project-template/README.md

 What is this
 ===

-A simple verilator and verilog setup for testing `timer_thing.sv`
+A simple Verilator and Verilog project setup for testing a timer (`timer_thing.sv`).
+Use this project as a template and starting place for your own Verilator projects!

 Running